Oregon Dental Assistant Requirements

 To apply for pathway IV, contact DANB to request an application.

-Note: An EFDA may apply pit and fissure sealants and temporary soft relines to full dentures upon successful completion of a course of instruction (in the desired expanded function) in a CODA-accredited program or other course of instruction approved by the Oregon Board of Dentistry.
+Note: An EFDA may apply pit and fissure sealants, apply temporary soft relines to full dentures, and place retraction material subgingivally upon successful completion of a course of instruction (in the desired expanded function) in a CODA-accredited program or other course of instruction approved by the Oregon Board of Dentistry.

 Note: The Oregon state dental practice act specifies that, in addition to the exams, courses and programs listed on this page, a dental assistant may complete any successor or otherwise Board-approved exams, courses or programs.
 For more information, please contact the Oregon Board of Dentistry at www.oregon.gov/dentistry.